Keikyū Kamata Station: Platforms

-The 3rd floor consists of one large platform serving three tracks in a unique configuration.
-Platforms 1 and 4 are equipped with platform screen doors.
+Both floors have a single island platform in a unique configuration serving three tracks, with one track (2 and 5) being a passing loop that is inset from the other track.

+In 2019, tracks 1, 3, 4, and 6 were equipped with platform screen doors, while platforms 2 and 5 were equipped with fixed barriers.

 History

 The station opened on 1 February 1901 as Kamata Station (蒲田駅).
 The Airport Line (then called the Haneda Branch Line) was opened in 1902.
 Kamata Station was renamed Keihin Kamata Station (京浜蒲田駅) in November 1925, and again renamed Keikyū Kamata Station, the present name, on 1 June 1987.

 In 1995, the platforms were extended to accommodate longer 12-car trains.

 The station was rebuilt over a period of 12 years from December 2000 to October 2012 with the original ground-level tracks elevated to provide additional track capacity and eliminate road congestion on the three level crossings immediately adjacent to the station.
 As a result, the project won the Good Design Award presented by the Japan Institute of Design Promotion.

 Keikyu introduced station numbering to its stations on 21 October 2010; Keikyū Kamata was assigned station number KK11.